adrianwedd/latent-self/docs/docs_as_code.md

 Translation files live next to the English sources using the `.es.md` suffix.
 Run `mkdocs serve` to preview all languages.
 The CI workflow installs `mkdocs-static-i18n` and builds every configured locale automatically.

+## Feedback

+Each page now features an **Edit this page** link and a Giscus comment widget.
+New comments are forwarded to our Slack channel for triage.